htuncer/machine-learning/projects/capstone/capstone_report.md

 I ran my object classification model with 10 epochs and batch size of 1.
 The final model has average precision score of 0.67839921517.
 Average precision result can be 1 at highest.
 In the [KITTI benchmark](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d), there are 124 results for car detection is reported, the worst performer's  AP score is 2.66% and the best is 90.55%.
 My model gets the 83th place in the ranking with the AP score of 0.67839921517.

-As seen in the [output vide](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/videos/out_video.mov), the model detects vehicles with confidence >80%.
+As seen in the [output vide 1](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/videos/out_video_short.mov) and [output vide 2](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/videos/out_video_long.m4v), the model detects vehicles with confidence >80%.
 See the confidence score on the rectangles that show the boundary of the vehicles.
 When I apply the model on different videos, I got the similar results.
 Note that my model is not trained on any of the frames from these models.

 The built pipeline is combination of both detection and classification models.
 The object detection model is fine-tuned to only detect vehicles.
 It returns confidence scores for each object.
 Then, the classification model does extra filtering on the output of the detection model.
 Therefore, intuitively I would expect the model perform better than using  Faster R-CNN or DenseNet separately.
 Not having the higher ranking on the competition can be explained by not training the models well.
 Note that I only used tens of thousands of images, further my batch size and epochs were very limited due to lack of computational resource.
 Note that the images that my model tested against was not all from KITTI.
 They are also from GTI.
 The benchmark results are from state of the art datasets containing hundreds of thousands images with days of training and fine-tuning.